Skip to content

 Fine-Tuned ESM-2 Model Inference

-Once we have a checkpoint we can create a config object by pointing the path in initial_ckpt_path and use that for inference.
-Since we need to load all the parameters from this checkpoint (and don't skip the head) we reset the nitial_ckpt_skip_keys_with_these_prefixes in this config.
-Now we can use the bionemo.esm2.model.fnetune.train.infer to run inference on prediction dataset.
+• ESM2 Inference module takes the --checkpoint-path and --config-class arguments to create a config object by pointing the path in initial_ckpt_path.
+Since we need to load all the parameters from this checkpoint (and don't skip the head) we reset the initial_ckpt_skip_keys_with_these_prefixes in this config.

 config = ESM2FineTuneSeqConfig(

-initial_ckpt_path = finetuned_checkpoint,
+initial_ckpt_path = <finetuned checkpoint>,

 initial_ckpt_skip_keys_with_these_prefixes: List[str] = field(default_factory=list)